-If you are bored with the usual look of your favourite GNOME Desktop, then you are on the right page.
-Let’s install some themes icons and do some tweaks to uplift your desktop.
-We will transform this below desktop (GNOME 40.5 with Ubuntu 21.10).
+Let’s install some theme icons and do some tweaks to uplift your desktop.
+We will transform the below desktop (the latest Ubuntu with GNOME).

 This customization session will use the great-looking Colloid GTK theme, Mkos-Big-Sur icons, a cool cursor theme with additional extensions, and Conky.

 Customize GNOME Desktop and uplift it with a Clean Look